 9.)
 Bakerman Patisserie

-This cute Erskineville courtyard cafe has a distinctly European feel.
-We're not sure if it's the courtyard setting, the continental beer available or the fact there is a record store attached - but we love it.
+This Erskineville courtyard cafe has a distinctly European feel.
+We're not sure if it's the alfresco setting, the continental beer available or the fact there is a record store attached - but we love it.
 Hang out here on a sunny weekend morning and enjoy brekkie faves like sweetcorn and coriander fritters with bacon and salsa, or classic poached eggs on toast with a range of side choices - including garlic mushrooms, chipolata and huevos beans.

 0411 969 065